cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cli.md

 ---
 ## Installing the Cloudify CLI

 To remotely connect to Cloudify Manager, you can install the Cloudify Command Line Interface (CLI) on a separate host.
-The Cloudify CLI includes all of the commands that you require to do any actions on Cloudify Manager.
+The Cloudify CLI includes all of the commands necessary to run any actions on Cloudify Manager.

 After you download the Cloudify CLI installation package, the installation process does not require an active internet connection.